Perspective | When covid-19 shut down this Smithsonian museum, one exhibit came outside

 Take it to the streets they did.

 “More people will be seeing it this way than if we were at the museum,” Melanie Adams, the director of the Anacostia Community Museum, told me last week as we stood at 48th and Nash streets NE.
-The exhibit’s large, multi-photo panels are positioned on sidewalks around the community center and the nearby Ron Brown College Preparatory High School, the city’s only all-male public school.
+The exhibit’s large, multi-photo panels are positioned on sidewalks around the Deanwood Community Center and the nearby Ron Brown College Preparatory High School, the city’s only all-male public school.

 The dramatic — and weatherproof — photos are mounted on sturdy metal screens fastened to the ground.
 They include a pantheon of influential figures, old and new — James Baldwin, Ta-Nehisi Coates, Muhammad Ali, LeBron James, Duke Ellington, Kendrick Lamar — arranged in such categories as Catalysts, Myth-Breakers and Fathering.